cBournhonesque/lightyear/NOTES.md

 When we send:
 - We buffer a message in the Channel
 - the Transport will flush all ready packets into the Link
-- the raw Io takes from the Session and sends it through the network
+- the raw Io takes from the Link and sends it through the network

 WITH CONNECTION
 When we receive on client: